lwysocki/eventcpp/README.md

 # C++ Events

-Cpp_events is a header-only library that implement C#-like events for C++.
+eventcpp is a library that implement C#-like events for C++.

+## Requirements

+This library require C++17 standard to be enabled.

 ## Installation

+This is a header-only library.
 Copy header file to folder of your choice and include it in your project.

 ## Usage

-Following example shows that single Event instance can handle both functions and non-static methods.
+Following example shows that single event instance can handle functions, static member functions, and non-static member functions.

 ```C++
 #include <eventcpp/event.hpp>